ncatlab/nlab-content/pages/1416.md

 ## Idea ##

-If $C$ is a [[finitely complete category]] (a category with all [[finite limit]]s), then it\'s interesting to consider a left [[exact functor]] on $C$ (a functor that preserves all finite limits).
+If $C$ is a [[finitely complete category]] (a category with all finite limits), then it\'s interesting to consider a left [[exact functor]] on $C$ (a functor that preserves all finite limits).
 Even if $C$ lacks some finite limits, then this concept still makes sense, but it may not be the correct one.
 Instead we use the stronger concept of a _flat functor_, which may be thought of as a functor that preserves all finite limits ---even the ones that don\'t exist yet!

 ## Definition ##